Rugby union in Norway

 Rugby union in Norway is a minor but growing sport.

-For a number of years, Norway was perhaps the most northerly country playing the sport, and boasted the world's most northerly rugby club, Oslo RFC, which was founded in 1964.
+For some years, Norway was perhaps the northernmost country to actively engage in the sport and boasted the world's most northernmost rugby club, Oslo RFC, which was founded in 1964.

 Governing body

 The Norwegian Union was founded in 1982, and joined the IRFB in 1993.

 History

 Norway was the last of the three Scandinavian countries to take up rugby.
-However, amongst the Nordic countries, it is by no means the weakest, Norway are good against smaller teams but are not very good under pressure but still play well.
+However, amongst the Nordic countries, it is by no means the weakest, Norway is good against smaller teams but is not very good under pressure but they still play well.

 as it is a more recent introduction to Finland, and has no presence in the other three nations.
 A major problem though, is the climate, which means that many pitches may be under snow for large parts of the year.
 Serious interest in the game began in the 1960s.

 For many years, Oslo RFC was the most northerly rugby club in the world.
-Stavanger Rugby Club was formed in 1978 and played Oslo in the Autumn of that year, presenting Oslo with a trophy, a rockbit, in 1979, a return match was played in Stavanger; Oslo won both matches..
+Stavanger Rugby Club was formed in 1978 and played Oslo in the Autumn of that year, presenting Oslo with a trophy, a rock bit, in 1979, a return match was played in Stavanger; Oslo won both matches..
 During the mid-1980s, Oslo RFC's nearest opposition in Norway was Stavanger, a round trip of 685 miles.
 Their nearest club was Karlstad RFC in Sweden a round trip of 310 miles.